top of page

 Welcome to the Mount of Beatitudes.
 One of the most significant events from the Bible took place here.
 Here are the highlights.

-• Just imagine multitudes of people gathered here to listen to the powerful and impactful words of Christ.
+2. Imagine multitudes of people gathered here to listen to Christ's powerful and impactful words.

-• Scripture says the people were astonished at the teachings of Jesus, and He taught them like no one else.
+3. Scripture says the people were astonished at Jesus's teachings, and He taught them like no one else.

 Location